 It Takes a village

-We are a Torres Strait owned and run business with an emphasis on using fresh, seasonal and native ingredients to create beautiful dishes that bring people together.
-Mabu Mabu is a term from the Torres Strait that translates to 'help yourself.'Traditionally, a Mabu Mabu is a banquet, shared table or big family meal.
+Mabu Mabu is a saying in the Torres Strait that translates to 'help yourself.'Traditionally, a Mabu Mabu is a banquet, shared table or big family meal.
 It's how we like to enjoy food on the islands: surrounded by the people we love.

 Nornie Bero is the head chef and business owner.
 Originally from Mer Island in the Torres Strait, Nornie has been a professional chef for over 20 years.
 Her style of cooking is all about generosity and flavour.
 She has been creating dishes using native ingredients for much of her career, and is currently on a mission to make Indigenous herbs, spices, vegetables and fruits part of everyone's kitchen pantry.